Benefits you can claim when you have care needs

 Council Tax discounts and exemptions

-You may receive a reduction on your Council Tax bill if you’re getting certain benefits.
+You might receive a reduction on your Council Tax bill if you’re getting certain benefits.

 If your home has been specially extended to help you stay there, you should not have to pay any extra Council Tax.